KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the underlying exported value or metadata of a System.Lazy`1 or System.Lazy`2 object cannot be cast to T or TMetadataView, respectively.

-    throw [System.ComponentModel.Composition.CompositionContractMismatchException]::New("the underlying exported value or metadata of a System.Lazy`1 or System.Lazy`2 object cannot be cast to T or TMetadataView, respectively.")
+    throw [System.ComponentModel.Composition.CompositionContractMismatchException]::New('the underlying exported value or metadata of a System.Lazy`1 or System.Lazy`2 object cannot be cast to T or TMetadataView, respectively.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ComponentModel.Composition.CompositionContractMismatchException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ComponentModel.Composition.CompositionContractMismatchException.aspx)